 Different types of wine openers work in different ways.

 Electric and air pressure wine openers barely require any effort at all.
-By using one of these you can get your cork out of your bottle with the press of a button.
-The only difference is that one uses CO2 and the other electricity to function.
+By using one of these you can get the cork out of the bottle with the press of a button.
+The only difference is that one uses CO2 to function.

-Lastly, the Ah-So wine opener is among the most unconventional in the industry.
-Aside from the fact that it does not damage the cork whatsoever, it is also among the most portable and cheapest models out there.
+The Ah-So wine opener is among the most unconventional.
+Apart from the fact that it doesn’t damage the cork whatsoever, it’s also among the most portable and cheapest models out there.

-This is one of the only bottle openers that you will be able to take with you anywhere you go, even in your carry on luggage for your next flight.
+This is one of the only bottle openers that you will be able to take with you anywhere you go, even in your carry on luggage on your next flight.